-Pilot programs to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, lead, and asbestos remediation will be considered on a case-by-case basis with the implementation contractors who will contract directly with the appropriate organizations or approved subcontractors following utility approval.
+The Program will continue its efforts to address neighborhood canvassing, mold/moisture remediation, roof repairs, electrical repairs, lead, and asbestos.
+Remediation will be considered on a case-by-case basis with the implementation contractors who will contract directly with the appropriate organizations, or approved subcontractors following utility approval.